jippi/scm-engine/docs/configuration.md

 - `#!yaml approve` to approve the Merge Request.
 - `#!yaml close` to close the Merge Request.
 - `#!yaml comment` to add a comment to the Merge Request
-- `#!yaml lock_discussion` to prevent further discussions on the Merge Request.
-- `#!yaml reopen` to reopen the Merge Request.
-- `#!yaml unapprove` to approve the Merge Request.
-- `#!yaml unlock_discussion` to allow discussions on the Merge Request.
-- `#!yaml update_description` to update the Merge Request description

       *Additional fields:*